JCEleanor/CSCI-598-notes/assignment/proxy/proxy.md

 # In-class exercise: Cloud-Based AI Inference Service

+- smartpointer in c++ is like a proxy

 ### Task 1

 Define an interface for AI inference that the system can depend on (e.g., IAIInference with a method generateResponse(prompt)).